Amurrio: Routes

 The gentle hills surrounding Amurrio, such as the nearby Sierra Salvada and the forest of Altube, invite one to walk, to get up and move.

 Shepherds' trails, routes taken by traders and roads of historical interest are to be found throughout these valleys, forests and mountains.
 Since it is difficult to choose, here two mountain routes and a road route.

 Monte Santiago, Nervión waterfall

 Following the old main road that goes from Bilbao to Pancorbo, province of Burgos, this place can be found.
-A little way past Orduña there is a steep mountain pass for sic kilometres, which takes us to an altitude of 900 metres.
+A little way past Orduña there is a steep mountain pass for six kilometres, which takes up to an altitude of 900 metres.
 A little further on, taking a sandy route that branches off, we enter Monte Santiago, a protected natural area with plentiful beech trees belonging to the region of Castile and León.
 At the boundary we find the remains of an old wolves' lair and a balcony overlooking the cascade, with a fall of nearly 300 metres, formed by the Nervión river.

 The name of Monte Santiago comes from a monastery that used to stand at this altitude, dedicated to Santiago Apóstol or St James, already documented in 1075 as Santiago de Langreiz.